stoeps13/connections-doc/source/admin/admin/t_common_manage_user_requests_to_erase_pd.md

         SearchService.updatePersonEmailInDatabase("org\_id","email","pseudo\_email")
         ```

+    !!! note
-    **Note:** org\_id is blank except in multitenant environments.
+    org\_id is blank except in multitenant environments.
 For example, in a standard environment, when you know the user's ID, a command would look like `SearchService.updatePersonNameInDatabaseById("","87326487243726384","Former Empl71")`

 3. Check whether any PI remains in Connections by following the steps in [Deleting or correcting user PI](t_common_erase_or_correct_data_in_body_text.md).